Which is the Best Pumpkin for Your Garden?

 Are these for eating?
 As in pies?
 Seeds to roast?
 Slicing wedges to eat raw?
 What?
 Raw?
 Yes, we have a special pumpkin for that.
 Keep reading.

 Tricia shows you how to plant, grow, harvest, cure, and store pumpkins in our latest video.
-There’s a transcript right under the video that you can consult for a written version with all those details.

 But to begin at the beginning, what kinds of pumpkins are there, and how do you choose among them?